Torres-ssf/react-bookstore/README.md

 - Axios.
 - Node-sass.

+## Tests

+At the current moment, tests were not implemented yet.
+I will implement unit and integration tests soon.

 ## Live Demo

 [Live Link](https://ssf-bookstore.netlify.com/)

+## Future Updates and Improvements

+- I will refactor the application.
+- Apply Unit and Integration tests.
+- Connect with a new API.
+- Improve the UI.

 ## Getting Started

-Get a local copy cloning the repo and follow these simple steps.
+Get a local copy by cloning the repo and following these simple steps.

 ### Prerequisites